-Figure 4.2.3-1: 5G System architecture
+Figure 4.2.3-1: Non-roaming 5G System Architecture

 NOTE: If an SCP is deployed it can be used for indirect communication between NFs and NF services as described in Annex E. SCP does not expose services itself.

 Figure 4.2.3-2 depicts the 5G System architecture in the non-roaming case, using the reference point representation showing how various network functions interact with each other.